XsLangley/DAM-CNN/README.md

 ## Setup
 * I have appended the pre-processed FER2013 in the file 'DB.rar'.
 Just extract DB.rar in the current directory.
 You can access to the original FER2013 in https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data
 * The model needs to load the pretrained VGG-Face model.
-The parameters of VGG-Face (in the form of .npy) can be downloaded [here]().
+The parameters of VGG-Face (in the form of .npy) can be downloaded [here](https://pan.baidu.com/s/19P-No4tJdxVDMYwAd61O3Q) (extraction code: axig).
 Just place it in the current directory.
 The original pretrained VGG-Face model can be downloaded [here]( http://www.robots.ox.ac.uk/~vgg/software/vgg_face/)

 ## Other Information
 * In the paper, DAM-CNN is trained following a two-stage strategy.
 In this code, I have improved it so the model can be trained in an end-to-end manner.
 The training strategy of this code is a little different with the description in our paper.
 But the classification results of this code are consistent with the accuracy we reported in the paper.